- Single Equality Plan

 A member of staff oversees provision for children with particular needs.
 This may, for example, take the form of planned individual programmes of work supervised by the Class Teacher, or it may require particular skills from Specialist Support Teachers.

 Specific procedures for the early identification of learning difficulties, and those children demonstrating high ability levels, are laid down in the school’s policy document.

 Support for children experiencing difficulties is viewed as an integral part of the school curriculum and wherever possible is given within the classroom situation.

 Parental involvement is a vital factor in overcoming difficulties experienced in a child’s development and close liaison is an essential element in any support programme.

-A copy of the policy on “Charging and Remission of Charges in Primary Schools” is available from the School office for parents to see on request.
+A copy of the policy on “Charging and Remission of Charges in Primary Schools” is available below.

 To summarise the main points: –

 - A charge cannot be made for school trips undertaken in school time.
 The school will propose events and voluntary contributions will be invited from parents.
 If sufficient funds are forthcoming the school will proceed with the activities.